← Back home

 • I run the loop product → UX → code → ship → measure myself, in days, not sprints.

-A few things stay behind NDA: client names, exact prompts that drive paid agents, the voice provider we run on top of, and absolute revenue / minute counts.
-Everything described above is real, but specifics are summarised.
-Happy to walk through any of this on a call.
+What stays behind NDA is the specifics: real client names, their prompts and contact bases, the voice provider we run on top of, and absolute revenue / minute counts.
+Everything described above is real, but those details are summarised.
+Happy to walk through any of it on a call.